MouseLand/suite2p/tutorial/tutorial.md

 We can build our own classifier but for now we'll be using the built-in classifier or default classifier that was used when we ran suite2p.
 This was trained using our own manual curation of GCaMP6s imaging of cells in cortex.
 Let's set the cell probability threshold to 0.25 and click enter.
 Now most of the elongated, smaller and/or frilly ROIs are on the right side.
 You can further classify ROIs yourself by right-clicking to flip the ROI to the other side.
 The assignment of the ROIs is updated each time you click / change the cell probability, and is available in the output file `iscell.npy`.

 The ROI statistics are available in `stat.npy`.
 You can see more info about this [here](https://suite2p.readthedocs.io/en/latest/outputs.html#stat-npy-fields).
+To revisit a past run of suite2p, click `File > Load processed data`.

 ### 6. Signal extraction